Ticket to Ride (board game): Volume 6 1/2: Poland

 On 28 June 2019, an expansion of Ticket to Ride was released based on a map of 1950s Poland, but this time as a Polish language version created and released exclusively for the Polish market, published by Rebel under the Polish name Wsiąść do Pociągu – Polska.
 In early December 2019, an English version was accessible throughout the rest of Europe from online merchants, through a limited sale lasting until January 2020.
-On 19 April 2022, it was announced that a physical version of the Poland expansion would have a wider release as an English version, being available in July 2022 throughout Europe and in September 2022 throughout North America, at a suggested retail price of €22.99 and $24.99 (USD) respectively.
+On 19 April 2022, it was announced that a physical version of the Poland expansion would have a wider release as an English version, being available in July 2022 throughout Europe and in September 2022 throughout North America.

 Currently, this expansion has a BoardGameGeek "complexity rating" of 1.67 out of 5.
 The recommendation is that it is played with 2–4 people, who are 8-years-old or older, for a game lasting 30–60 minutes.
 This expansion has the smallest map board in the series, having only 4 sections as opposed to the standard 6.
 Gameplay has an emphasis on connections between neighbouring countries for bonus points.

 Reception – The expansion received overall positive, but not ecstatic, reviews.
 Andrew Borck (Geeks under Grace), while giving this version a 7 out of 10, wrote "The new mechanic of connecting neighboring countries is a nice way to get more points, and it forces players to go to the edges of the map." but added that this was a version that "Brings new ideas to the table, but ultimately not a 'must buy' expansion."
 On BoardGameGeek, from a vote of 680 voting users, this version holds an average rating of 7.48 and an adjusted "Geek Rating" of 5.969.